Church Scaffolding for Uneven Floors

 Barbara is lowering the frame into the stack pins welded to the Frame Beams.

 We use high-tensile tubing to keep the frames light, yet incredibly strong.
-They weigh only 35 pounds.
+They weigh only 35 pounds each.

 A light-weight gin pole with a rope and pulley is provided with the Light Bulb Scaffold™ System.
 It locks to the frames at any height needed.

-With the first bulb changed, it was time to roll the platform to the other side of the church and change the corresponding bulb.
+With the first bulb changed, it was time to roll the platform to the other side of the church and change the corresponding bulbs.

 The guardrails were removed to miss the suspended floodlights on the right.
 Those bulbs were changed out as well, even though only 2 of the 4 were burned out.

-Changing another bad bulb.
+Terry is changing another bad bulb.
 The ring you see to the right of his elbow is the trim ring that’s tethered to the fixture.
+Churches also use Light Bulb Scaffolding™ to hang and remove decorations, clean air vents, clean windows, and install cameras, speakers and microphones.

 Now it’s time to move up the steps to change bulbs over another row of pews.
 It took about 10 minutes to bring the aluminum decks and frames down so the spanner kit could be lifted up and over the pews to the next row.